sayadyan/Gear-Alarm-Extender/README.md

-Gear Alarm Extender add Sleep as Android clock alarm notification to Gear Fit.
+Gear Alarm Extender adds Sleep as Android clock alarm notification to Gear Fit.

 1. If you device is not Samsung install 4ClockPackageHolo.apk
 2. Install Gear-Alarm-Extender.apk